-• Frequency response
+• Frequency response graph

+The frequency response graph visualizes the frequency response of current equalizer settings.
+The visualization is calculated mathematically and updated as the parameters are changed.

-The frequency response of the current equalizer settings is visualized.
-Each band is visualized with a small circle with the number of the band.
-The currently active band is highlighted.
-You can activate band by clicking the circles representing each band.
-If you keep the mouse button down while moving the mouse cursor, you can change the gain and the center frequency of each band directly in the frequency response.
+Each of six equalizer bands is visualized with a small circle containing the number of the band.
+You can select a band by clicking its corresponding circle.
+By keeping the mouse button down while moving the mouse cursor, you can change the gain and the center frequency of the bands.
+The numbered circle affected by any changes to the settings is highlighted as shown above.
+In the example, band three is the one affected by any changes made.